mearns/build-object-better/README.md

 a constant value for all supplier requests.
 This is not available as the `keySupplier` because there's no apparent need to go through such lengths to build an object with a single property.

+Alternatively, the function can be invoked with a single argument.
+If this argument is an iterable object, then the elements of the iterable define the properties of the build object, either as an array of two elements (`[key, value]`), or as an object with a `key` and `value` property.

+If the single argument is a non-iterable object, then it is shallow copied.

 ## API

 <a name="module_build-object-better"></a>